-Under the leadership of Senior Vice Provost, Enrollment and the Student Experience (ESE) is a division comprised of multiple office that interactive with students throughout all phases of the student lifecycle.
-ESE's integrated approach is to provide a cohesive experience built upon three core values: genuine collaboration, taking a comprehensive approach to problem-solving, and most important, putting students at the center of the work.
+Under the leadership of the Vice President for Student Affairs and Dean of Students, the Division for Student Affairs (DSA) interacts with students throughout all phases of the student lifecycle.
+DSA's integrated approach is to provide a cohesive student experience built upon three core values: genuine collaboration, a comprehensive approach to problem-solving, and most important, putting students at the center of the work.

 The Colonial Health Center (CHC) provides integrated confidential, student centered services in an accessible, safe, culturally sensitive, and supportive environment.
 The CHC seeks to promote healthy lifestyle choices and to holistically support the physical and emotional well-being of students in order to achieve academic success.